Paris Zoo (Parc Zoologique de Paris in French) is home to more than 2000 animals of 180 different species and a favorite among kids and adults.

 The zoo is divided into five biozones, each replicating the native ecosystem of the animals.

-This article explains everything you must know before buying your Paris Zoo tickets.
+This article explains everything you should know before buying tickets for the Paris Zoo.

 Top Paris Zoo Tickets